j620656786206/hugoblog/content/post/en/Firebase Email Verification (Part 27)/index.en.md

                 });
     }

-After the new user registered, the user's state should be log off if he/she doesn't click the verification link from the verfication email.
+After the new user registered, the user's state should be log off if he/she doesn't click the verification link from the verification email.
 But the FIrebase would automatically log the new user in when it's successful registered, so we need to call <code>signout()</code> in <code>RegisterActivity</code> -> <code>AuthListener</code>.

 <code>RegisterActivity</code>